11-Plus Verbal Reasoning: Word Matrices

 How to Approach Word Matrices

-To solve word matrices effectively, students should follow these steps:
+To successfully complete word matrices, students should follow these steps:

-1. Analyze the Given Words: Look at the words provided in the matrix and identify any obvious relationships.
+1. Identify Patterns: Look at the words provided in the matrix to determine the relationship between them.

 Worked Example